noah-nuebling/mac-mouse-fix/.github/ISSUE_TEMPLATE/bug_report.md

     To attach console logs:
         1. Go to Console.app > ((Your device name))
-        2. Reproduce the error and note the exact time.
+        2. Reproduce the error and note the exact time
-        3. Look for logs occurring at the time of the error.
+        3. Look for logs occurring at the time of the error
-        4. Copy-paste them into this text field.
+        4. Copy-paste them into this text field

     To attach crash reports:
         1. Go to Console.app > Crash Reports